programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 1954   3658      487  13.313286
 ```

-After data preparation, we should prepare the mane image, and the subplots:
+After data preparation, we should prepare the main image, and the subplots:

 ```Python
 fig = plt.figure(figsize=(8.0, 6.0))